Note: If you're reading this and haven't read The End of Dawn, I suggest you head there now and read it.

 Tali's empty stare watched the ceiling in her hotel room to keep the welling tears in her eyes from falling down her hot cheeks.

-Hours passed by and she sat through it all, eyes still empty and mind consumed with memory.
+An uncountable number of hours passed by and she sat through it all, eyes still empty and mind consumed with memory.
 She could spend an eternity here, she thought numbly.
-The only thing stopping her was the pilgrimage looming over her lulling head.
+The only thing stopping her was the pilgrimage looming over her like a sharp blade.
 But even then, the responsibility dangled off at the very bottom of her totem pole of worries.

 She sighed and checked to see how much time had passed since John's funeral.
 Eight hours.
 She'd spent eight hours doing nothing but think.
 And sitting here with only her thoughts to keep her company was steering her way to insanity.